sachin-pikle/fn-oracledb-java-workshop/README.md

 It is possible to update the department of an employee

-`echo -n '{"emp_email": "a@b.com", "emp_dept": "Support Operations"}' | fn call fn-oradb-java-app /update`
+`echo -n '{"emp_email": "a@b.com", "emp_dept": "Support Operations"}' | fn invoke fn-oradb-java-app fn-oradb-app-update-func`

 Successful invocation will return back a message similar to `Updated employee UpdateEmployeeInfo{emp_email=a@b.com, emp_dept=Support Operations}`

-Check to make sure - `echo -n 'a@b.com' | fn call fn-oradb-java-app /read` - the updated department should reflect
+Check to make sure - `echo -n 'a@b.com' | fn invoke fn-oradb-java-app fn-oradb-app-read-func` - the updated department should reflect

 		[
 		  {